Consensys/mythx-docs/docs/source/tooling/remix.rst

    .. figure:: img/mythxpluginlist.png

-   If done correctly, the plugin will be listed under :guilabel:`Active Modules` and the MythX logo will be shown in the sidebar.
+   If done correctly, the plugin will be listed under :guilabel:`Active Modules` and the MythX icon will be shown in the sidebar.

    .. figure:: img/activemodules.png

 #. *(Optional but recommended)* Click the MythX logo and enter your MythX credentials.
-This consists of your Ethereum address (also known as User ID) and the password supplied to you when you created your account.
+This consists of your Ethereum address (also known as User ID) and the password supplied to you when you created your account at `mythx.io <https://mythx.io>`_.
 When done, click :guilabel:`Save`.

    .. figure:: img/mythxcreds.png